 Although the entrepreneur at this level looks like he is bogged down by a lot of works, these are times of great freedom.
 Former corporate warriors like me treasure being the single star.
 I don’t report to anyone and am not responsible for any employees’ welfare.
 I need not worry about absenteeism because there ain’t any workers.
 Every morning, I wake up at 5 am, exercise, take a light breakfast, take a nice shower, study the Gospel and finally go back to sleep again at 6:30 am.
 My alarm clock rings the second time at 9:30 am, then I take a shower and go for an early lunch at 11 am.
 I start work around 11:30 am and call it a day after completing my work.
 In addition, I get to take every weekend off to be with my family.

 The entrepreneur doesn’t see any problem to remain in the single “star” especially when the business is profitable.
 In fact, he sees getting new hires as a reversal of his higher calling.
 However, the single star gradually witnesses a limit to the company’s potential due to the lack of support from his own reluctance to grow.

 At this stage, the solopreneur decides to grow more muscles in other departments.
 She starts to hire albeit in a conservative manner.
 She sees more efficiencies in having her own truck and driver as compared to making use of third party logistic.

-The star slowly turn into a sun that emits energy to other planetary bodies.
+The star slowly turns into a sun that emits energy to other planetary bodies.
 She or he decides to have a small team to get products and services out faster to the market.
 The entrepreneur must come to work on time at this level because he needs to set good examples.
 He needs to chip in when his worker fails to turn up for work.
 He might even start wondering what the hell he has got himself into with heavier workloads and bigger responsibility.
-At the star level, he needs only take care of the customers, but now, he has accountability on his team as well.
+At the star level, he needs only to take care of the customers, but now, he has accountability on his team as well.